Murdoch internal watchdog seeks improved security

-The spokesman said there was no link between the consultation and Will Lewis' role as a key member of the Management and Standards Committee (MSC) Murdoch's News Corp (NWSA.O) created last year to respond to uproar over phone-hacking and other activities by his British newspapers.
-He also denied an earlier Reuters story that Lewis had hired a private security firm for personal protection.
+The spokesman said the security firm had been consulted by Will Lewis, a key member of the Management and Standards Committee (MSC) Murdoch's News Corp created last year to respond to uproar over phone-hacking and other activities by his British newspapers.

-The former editor of the business pages of Murdoch's London Sunday Times consulted the security firm because the burglar alarm system at his home had not been functioning properly, the spokesman said.
+The former editor of the business pages of Murdoch's London Sunday Times consulted the security firm because the burglar alarm system at his home had not been functioning properly.

-Sources close to the company said Lewis had hired a private security firm for personal protection amid what was described as an atmosphere of fear and paranoia among journalists who still work for Murdoch's three remaining UK newspapers.
+Corporate sources denied there was any connection between Lewis' consultation with the security firm and internal company frictions caused by his investigations.

 "Mr. Lewis has not hired a private security firm to protect his house.
 He has a normal home security alarm which he has not been happy with for a while," a spokesman said.